An Unlikely Agincourt-Albuquerque Alliance

 A mile and a half northwest of the Anglo town’s Jeffersonian regularity was the Old Town plaza del pueblo and a different culture—one that most of us could only have known through the pages of the National Geographic.
 It was there, in a flat-roofed territorial-style building that had once been a Masonic Lodge, Anson found the workshop of furniture maker Manuel Galvez y Paz; one of his chairs was displayed in the Alvarado craft shop.

 Galvez’s style used the simple planar construction promoted by The Roycrofters.
 Squint and you can also sense it in the Prairie Style furnishings of Frank Lloyd Wright, or more obviously in Mission Style furnishings sold by Gustav Stickley.
 Anson understood it in the larger context of William Morris and the Arts & Crafts and visited the Galvez shop with more than a casual interest.

-The Tennants enjoyed the city for ten days, with a cool dry winter unlike the one back home.
+The Tennants enjoyed the city for ten days, a cool dry winter unlike the one back home.
 They bought some Galvez pieces, including a hefty buffet (which required a crate as big as the house it would occupy), but Anson stayed for at least two more weeks, learning the rudiments of furniture-making and building a friendship with “Manny” that would have consequences neither of them could have imagined.